-André J. Mouledoux, Member
+André J. Mouledoux, Senior Counsel

-A firm founder, Member André Mouledoux is a seasoned litigator who brings his clients more than 40 years of battle-hardened experience.
+A firm founder, Senior Counsel André Mouledoux is a seasoned litigator who brings his clients more than 40 years of battle-hardened experience.
 André’s practice focuses on maritime, insurance and transportation defense.
 He is also a skilled commercial and corporate counsel.
 He has successfully litigated serious commercial disputes and catastrophic tort cases from California to Rhode Island, the U.K. to Egypt.
 He has tried and won defense verdicts in a number of wrongful death, spinal injury and brain damage cases in state and federal courts.
 He will aggressively try those cases that need to be tried and negotiate favorable settlements in those that shouldn’t be.

 You might hear André start a conversation with, “A man carrying a chihuahua walks into a bar…” Yes, he is known for his sense of humor, but don’t let it fool you.
 He is dead serious when it comes to the needs of his clients and his record proves it.
 He knows that a client’s legal problems are no laughing matter.